NathaliaTGodoy/devops-23-24-PSM-1231864/CA2/Part2/react-and-spring-data-rest-basic/README_CA2Part2.md

 In conclusion, Part 2 of the assignment involved converting the basic Tutorial application to use Gradle instead of Maven.
 This included setting up a new Gradle Spring Boot project, configuring the Gradle plugin for managing frontend code, and developing tasks to copy the generated JAR to a 'dist' folder and delete webpack-generated files.
 These steps ensured efficient project management and build processes using Gradle.
-Finally, when comparing the Apache Ant as an alternative solution to Gradle, it was verified that while Gradle offers a more modern and user-friendly DSL, Apache Ant provides flexibility and extensibility through its XML-based build files.
+Finally, when comparing Apache Ant as an alternative solution to Gradle, it was verified that while Gradle offers a more modern and user-friendly DSL, Apache Ant provides flexibility and extensibility through its XML-based build files.
+However, due to Apache Ant's lack of dependency management capabilities, it requires external tools such as Apache Ivy.
+Consequently, adding a plugin to manage frontend and completing the assignment was not feasible with Ant.